oncleben31/Multisite-Language-Switcher-Theme/README.md

 Set-up Instructions
 -------------------

-Prerequisite: Your Wordpress installtion should use a network and a dedicated folder for each language.
+Prerequisite: Your Wordpress installtion should use a network and a dedicated folder for each language ('/fr' and '/en' in my case).
 * Install this theme on your network
 * use this theme for the root blog (which is useless if your are compliant with prerequisites )
 * Hack it if you have some specificities.